Does Creatine Expire

 How long does creatine last after opening?

-If stored properly in a cool, dry place, creatine can remain effective for several years after opening.
+With proper storage in a cool, dry place, creatine can remain effective for numerous years after opening.

 Can I freeze creatine to extend its shelf life?